elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

-In the pre-Internet era, everyone was deplatformed by default.
+In the pre-Internet era everyone was deplatformed by default.
 There were a limited number of TV channels, radio stations, and newspapers making it necessary for information distributors to exercise heavy curation.
 This gave information distributors cover to curate partly based on the content's narrative.
-They wanted to distribute profitable content, but they also wanted to trade favors with powerful people and institutions who didn't want to be criticized.
+They wanted to distribute profitable content but they also wanted to trade favors with powerful people and institutions who didn't want to be criticized.

 The small number of informaiton channels made it more profitable to try to appeal to a broad swath of the population.
 The high costs of pre-Internet information distribution gave advertisers more control over content.
 Both of these factors limited anti-estalbishment narratives.

-Today almost everyone can have a platform, but it's still true that only a small percentage of people have a large platform.
+Today almost everyone can have a platform but it's still true that only a small percentage of people have an large platform.
 There's still a fixed amount of attention to go around.
-Content on the Internet is implicitly filtered, but this filtering is done mostly based on popularity, with less narrative filtering than exists in legacy media.
+Content on the Internet is implicitly filtered but this filtering is done mostly based on popularity, with less narrative filtering than exists in legacy media.